The National Association of Mold Remediators and Inspectors (NAMRI), was established in response to the need

 In 2005, the National Association of Mold Remediators and Inspectors (NAMRI) was established through efforts by

-the National Society of Home Inspectors (NSHI), a non-profit corporation, to develop standards of practice
+the North American Association of Home Inspectors (AHI), a non-profit corporation, to develop standards of practice

 for mold professionals and to promote professionalism among the experienced and developing individuals who engage

 in the profession each year.
-With a rapidly growing membership in the United States and Canada, NAMRI has become an
+With a rapidly growing membership in the United States and Canada, NAMRI has become

 NAMRI's mission is as follows: